 NATIONAL/ETHNIC IDENTITY: Philippines ARTISTIC DIRECTOR: Rudi Soriano First appearance in SF EDF: 1994 Website:likha.org

-Founded in 1992 by Rudi Soriano, LIKHA – Pilipino Folk Ensemble believes in the power of dance and music to share the beauty of Philippine culture.
-Today, LIKHA strives towards this mission with diverse programs and performances.
-LIKHA has represented the Philippines in 11 international festivals.
-The company also works to expand its repertoire, researching, developing and nurturing relationships with diverse communities throughout the Philippines, allowing them to maintain authentic costuming, to share within the Bay Area’s communities, with free adult workshops as well as a school program at two different East Bay sites.
+Founded in 1992 as a performing group by Rudi Soriano, LIKHA-Pilipino Folk Ensemble believes in the power of dance and music to share the beauty of Philippine culture.
+LIKHA has grown into an arts organization with a diverse breadth of programs and performances, representing the Philippines in 11 international festivals.
+LIKHA continually expands its repertoire and maintains authentic costuming, props, and instruments—by researching, developing, and nurturing relationships with diverse communities throughout the Philippines.

 DANCE ORIGIN: Sulu Archipelago, Philippines GENRE: Folkloric (Tausug and Maranao) TITLE:Hariraya: Kasanduayan; Pangalay; Kuntaw Kabkab ARTISTIC DIRECTOR: Rudi Soriano CHOREOGRAPHERS: Michael Palad, Rudi Soriano MUSIC DIRECTOR: OJ Pahati DANCERS: Ashley Acosta, Liza Allen, Emmanuel Benisano, Abraham Cabangbang, Christine Carandang, Lolita Castillo, Cat Diaz-Centeno, Raymond Centeno, Irene Coyco, Aiden Cruz, Beverly Cruz, Dylan Cruz, Gary Cruz, Malaya Cruz, Tina Cruz, Isabella Cuenco, Manuel De Vera, Maurice Fortner, Cienna Kahrobaie, Patrice Katigbak, Elsa Manlangit, Warren Manuntag, Scarlet McClure, Chris Muñoz, Mae Oliveros, Michael Palad, Ida Parcon, Ephraim Piñeda, Leia Piñeda, Rudi Soriano, Paulino Tamayo, Chariss Wong MUSICIANS: Andrew Capule (agung), Ed Cruz (kulintang), Isaac Cruz (babandil), RP Cuenco (debakan), Angelo Macaraeg (gabbang), Moses McClure (babandil), Melody Valdez (agung)